-Professionals Guide to the No-Knuckling Training Sock
+Professionals Guide to the Rear No-Knuckling Training Sock

 The Rear No-Knuckling Sock is designed to enhance proprioception in patients with neurological deficits.
-The sensory stimulation acts as a reminder for pets to lift their limb higher.
+The sensory stimulation acts as a reminder for pets to lift their limbs higher.
 It can be utilized as a gait retraining tool.
 The lightweight nature of the neoprene is designed to target patients with limb weakness.

 This product may be used by rehabilitation professionals as part of a treatment plan.
 Pet owners can also be instructed to use it for at-home training sessions.
 There are numerous ways to incorporate the use of the No-Knuckling Training Sock into your practice.

 Here are a few suggestions to get you started:

 No-Knuckling Training Sock Walks: Apply socks to affected limbs and have patients walk slowly for two to five minutes.
 If deficits are bilateral, apply to only one leg at a time to begin.
 You may progress to longer walks or using both hind legs at the same time once the patient is ready for this increase.

 Enhanced Cavaletti Poles: Apply socks to affected limbs during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.